Tennessee State Route 63

-State Route 63 (SR 63) is an east–west state highway in the northern portion of eastern Tennessee.
+State Route 63 (SR 63) is an east–west state highway in the northern portion of East Tennessee.
 It goes from U.S. Route 27 (US 27) in Huntsville to SR 33 in Sneedville, running 102 mi.

 SR 63 is a primary route west of US 25E in Harrogate; the portion east of the I-75 junction in Caryville is part of Corridor F of the Appalachian Development Highway System, which stretches from Caryville to Jenkins, Kentucky.
 East of Harrogate, SR 63 is a much curvier secondary route.

 The portion of the highway from US 27 in Huntsville to I-75 in Pioneer is named after Congressman Howard Baker Sr.

 Route description

 Scott County

 SR 63 begins as a primary highway in Scott County in Huntsville at an intersection with US 27/SR 29/SR 297.
 It begins concurrent with SR 297.
 It goes east and enters downtown.
 It then goes through downtown and junctions with SR 456, a short cut to Oneida, before leaving Huntsville.
 It continues east through rural Scott County and the community of Fairview before crossing into Campbell County.